-= = General exclusions and limitations Custodial care is assistance with Activities of Daily Living furnished in the home primarily for supervisory care or supportive services, or in a facility primarily to provide room and board.
+\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ General exclusions and limitations Custodial care is assistance with Activities of Daily Living furnished in the home primarily for supervisory care or supportive services, or in a facility primarily to provide room and board.
 Domiciliary care is a supervised living arrangement in a home-like environment for adults who are unable to live alone because of age-related impairments or physical, mental, or visual disabilities.
 7 Continuous Nursing Services, private duty nursing, or nursing shift care, except as provided through a Participating Hospice Agency.
 8 Prescription and non-prescription oral food and nutritional supplements.
 This exclusion does not apply to services listed in the Home infusion and injectable medication services and PKU formulas and special food products sections, or as provided through a Participating Hospice Agency.
 This exclusion does not apply to Medically Necessary services that the Claims Administrator is required by law to cover for Severe Mental Illnesses or Serious Emotional Disturbances of a Child.
 9 For any services relating to the diagnosis or treatment of any mental or emotional illness or disorder that is not a Mental Health Condition.
-10 Eye exams and refractions, lenses and frames for eyeglasses, lens options, treatments, and contact lenses, except as listed under the Prosthetic equipment and devices section.
+10 Orthoptics or vision training except when Medically Necessary, eye exams and refractions, lenses and frames for eyeglasses, lens options, treatments, and contact lenses, except as listed under the Prosthetic equipment and devices section.
 Video-assisted visual aids or video magnification equipment for any purpose, or surgery to correct refractive error.
 11 Any type of communicator, voice enhancer, voice prosthesis, electronic voice producing machine, or any other language assistive device.
 This exclusion does not apply to items or services listed under the Prosthetic equipment and devices section.
 12 Dental services and supplies for treatment of the teeth, gums, and associated periodontal structures, including but not limited to the treatment, prevention, or relief of pain or dysfunction of the temporomandibular joint and muscles of mastication.
 This exclusion does not apply to items or services provided under the Medical treatment of the teeth, gums, or jaw joints and jaw bones and Hospital services sections.
 13 Surgery that is performed to alter or reshape normal structures of the body to improve appearance.
 This exclusion does not apply to Medically Necessary treatment for complications resulting from cosmetic surgery, such as infections or hemorrhages.
-14 Treatment of sexual dysfunctions and sexual inadequacies.
-This exclusion does not apply to the treatment of organically-based conditions.